Contractual Limitations on Damages

-For Swiss law see Kuoni, Haftungsbegrenzung im schweizerischen deutschen und englischen Recht paras.
+For Swiss law, see Kuoni, Haftungsbegrenzung im schweizerischen deutschen und englischen Recht, para.
 389 et seq.
 (2015).

 See the decision of the Swiss Federal Supreme Court BGE 41 II 437.

-Namely, if the party excluding liability was in the other party’s service at the time the waiver was made or the liability arises in connection with commercial activities conducted under official licence.
-See Swiss Code of Obligations Article 100(2).
+Namely, if the party excluding liability was in the other party’s service at the time the waiver was made or the liability arises in connection with commercial activities conducted under an official licence.
+See Swiss Code of Obligations, Article 100(2).

-See for clauses limiting the liability in general under Swiss law, Buol, Beschränkung der Vertragshaftung durch Vereinbarung para.
+For clauses limiting the liability in general under Swiss law, see Buol, Beschränkung der Vertragshaftung durch Vereinbarung, para.
 230 (1996).

 In Switzerland, a contractual limitation of damages is generally considered to also exclude tort damages.
-See, e.g., Schwenzer, Beschränkung und Modifikation der vertraglichen Haftung 124, in: Koller, Haftung aus Vertrag (1998); decision of the Swiss Federal Supreme Court BGE 120 II 58.
+See, e.g., Schwenzer, Beschränkung und Modifikation der vertraglichen Haftung, 124, in Koller, Haftung aus Vertrag (1998); decision of the Swiss Federal Supreme Court BGE 120 II 58 at cons.
+3.

-See for clauses limiting the liability in general under Swiss law, Buol, Beschränkung der Vertragshaftung durch Vereinbarung para.
+For clauses limiting the liability in general under Swiss law, see Buol, Beschränkung der Vertragshaftung durch Vereinbarung, para.
 232 (1996).

-Black’s Law Dictionary 1314 (10th ed.
-2014).
-See also the decision of the High Court of Australia Legione v.
-Hateley HCA 11 at 32 (‘A penalty, as its name suggests, is in the nature of a punishment for non-observance of a contractual stipulation; it consists of the imposition of an additional or different liability upon breach of the contractual stipulation’).
+Black’s Law Dictionary, 1368 (11th ed.
+2019).
+See also the decision of the High Court of Australia, Legione v.
+Hateley HCA 11, at 32 (‘A penalty, as its name suggests, is in the nature of a punishment for non-observance of a contractual stipulation; it consists of the imposition of an additional or different liability upon breach of the contractual stipulation’).

 Dunlop Pneumatic Tyre Co Ltd v.
 New Garage & Motors Co Ltd A.C.
 86.

-Swiss Code of Obligations Article 160(1).
-Where the penalty is promised for failure to comply with the stipulated time or place of performance, the creditor may claim the penalty in addition to performance provided he has not expressly waived such right or accepted performance without reservation (Swiss Code of Obligations Article 160(2)).
+Swiss Code of Obligations, Article 160(1).
+When the penalty is for failure to comply with the stipulated time or place of performance, the creditor may claim the penalty in addition to performance provided he has not expressly waived that right or accepted performance without reservation (Swiss Code of Obligations, Article 160(2)).

-Decision of the Federal Supreme Court BGE 109 II 462 at cons.
+Decision of the Federal Supreme Court, BGE 109 II 462 at cons.
 4a.
 See also Austrian Civil Code [ABGB], Section 1336; German Civil Code, Section 340 et seq.